Citrine Quartz Formation

-The majority of the mined citrine comes to us from Brazil where the natural geothermal process creates the highly desired warm yellow gemstone.
+The majority of the mined crystals comes to us from Brazil where the natural geothermal process creates the highly desired warm yellow gemstone.

 Can you Wear Citrine Every Day?

 It is classified as a quartz stone, or quartz citrine, with a relative hardness of 7 on the Mohs scale, which makes it fairly resilient to minor scratches, and ideal as a versatile stone for daily-driver jewelry wear.